NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Symphony Of Blood.md

 You call forth the blood of your foes to grant you vigor.
-You can cast [[Vampiric Exsanguination|Vampiric Exsanguination]] as a 7th-rank divine innate spell once per day.
+You can cast [[Spells/Vampiric Exsanguination|Vampiric Exsanguination]] as a 7th-rank divine innate spell once per day.

 *Source: Pathfinder Player Core 2*
 *ORC*